RolandPheasant/DynamicData.ReactiveUI/README.md

 			.DisposeMany()
 			.Subscribe()
 ```
-As ```somedynamicdatasource``` changes the results are filtered by live trades, transformed into a proxy, put into a sort order and the reactive list will exactly reflect all this.
+As changes in ```observableChanges``` are received the results are filtered by live trades, transformed into a proxy, put into a sort order and the reactive list will exactly reflect all this.
 When a tradeproxy is removed from the observable it is disposed and when  ```myoperation``` is disposed, all trade proxys are disposed.

-And of course the main point of this example the results are reflected on the reactive list using the ```.Bind()``` method.
+And of course the main point of this example is the result on any chain of operators can be reflected on the reactive list using the ```.Bind()``` method.

 That was easy, declarative and powerful.